 Comments/Questions:

 Please check any that apply to you:

-- □ I am employed by TxDOT.
+☐ I am employed by TxDOT.

-- □ I do business with TxDOT.

-- □ I could monetarily benefit from the projects or other items about which I am commenting on.
+□ I do business with TxDOT. □ I could monetarily benefit from the projects or other items about which I am commenting on.

+Trouble monetarily benefit from the projects of other items about which rain commenting on.

 Texas Transportation Code,§201.811(a)(5)

+Join our email list:

 Join our email list:

 Name:

 Email: